-The Society is housed in the historic home of Cornell's first president and co-founder, Andrew Dickson White.
-Andrew Dickson White had his Victorian villa built for his use as president of the university in 1871.
+The Society is housed in the historic home of Cornell's first president and co-founder, Andrew Dickson White, who had the Victorian villa built in 1871 for his use as university president.

-By restoring the home-like character of the first floor rooms, the Society for the Humanities has created a welcoming background for fellowship programs, university lectures, seminars, conferences, luncheons, receptions, and dinners.
+By restoring the home-like character of the first floor rooms, the Society has created a welcoming background for fellowship programs, university lectures, seminars, conferences, luncheons, receptions, and dinners.
 The two front rooms are used during the academic year as classrooms.
-During the summer, the Andrew Dickson White House provides space for special programs, most recently the summer sessions of the School of Criticism and Theory.
+During the summer, the Andrew Dickson White House provides space for special programs, while also hosting the internationally-renowned School of Criticism and Theory.
 It is also widely known as a splendid facility for wedding ceremonies and receptions.
 Over the south wing of the building there is a combined seminar room/reference library used by Society Fellows.
-The many bedrooms on the second and third floors have been converted into studies that now house the Society Fellows, the Director of the Society and administrative staff.
+The many bedrooms on the second and third floors have been converted into studies that now house the Society Fellows, the Director of the Society, and administrative staff.

-The Andrew Dickson White House is available for conferences, receptions, dinners and special events with priority accorded to Cornell's Humanities Departments and the Arts College administration.
+The Andrew Dickson White House is available for conferences, receptions, dinners and special events with priority accorded to Cornell's humanities departments and the Arts & Sciences administration.